Why is it that just before my birthday, the

 emergency fund money on something other than an emergency, but right before my

-in my ear that I am falling behind and I must keep up with those Joneses and I,
+in my ear that I am falling behind and I must keep up with those Joneses, and I,

-In every neighborhood, there are
+In every neighborhood, there are Bad Joneses.
+They have thick lawns edged

 with begonias, a sparkling pool, a new Escalade, bags of new clothes, and every

-theirs is better.
-Having this kind of presence in your life is a huge light-blocker.
+they are valuable people themselves.
+Having this kind of presence in your life is a huge energy suck.

 The pressure of meeting the Needs of our